 Although guests are paying you to stay at your home, welcoming strangers to your home can be worrying.
 As Airbnb allows hosts go through guests’ profiles, you can take this opportunity to screen the background of your guest.
 Look out for their documents such as IC, contact number, photo, etc.

 You can also always have a chat with the guest.
 Ask them the purpose of their visit and plans.
 During a chat, they may reveal some of their plans like bringing over unregistered guests.
 Pay extra attention to any suspicious words or sentences.
-It is good to be cautious but, remember not to be overly sceptical about your guests.
+It is good to be cautious but, remember not to be overly skeptical about your guests.

 3. Get Insurance Coverage